Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 ![Ashley Pollard](ashley_pollard.jpeg "Title")

 **Ashley Pollard**.
 Ashley Pollard is a digital inclusion manager with the city of Philadelphia.
-She has been working with the city since 2020 and was a part of the digital equity coordinating commitee that helped put together the digital equity plan.
+She has been working with the city since 2020 and was a part of the digital equity coordinating committee that helped put together the digital equity plan.
 [LinkedIn](https://www.linkedin.com/in/pollardashley/)

 **Sustaining the Interventions**.
 Over a third of Philadelphians are eligible for the affordable connectivity plan, which was implemented to provide low-cost internet access for residents.
 Unfortunately, this program has a limited duration, and as we approach 2024, there is uncertainty regarding its future funding.
 The city now acknowledges the program's significant value to residents and is actively seeking ways to preserve it.